krasimir/fabrico/README.md

 **commit** property is not mandatory.
 If you don't specify it the manager will fetch the latest commit.
 Once the manager finishes its job a file **commit.sha** will be created in the module's directory.
 You can use it to get the commit's sha and place it in **package.json**.
 Following this approach you will be sure that you will fetch the exact version of the files that you are currently using.

+**name** property of the module is also not mandatory.
+By default the name comes from the **path** property and if you don't like it you can change it

+    {
+        "owner": "ownername",
+        "repository": "reponame",
+        "branch": "master",
+        "modules": [
+            { "path": "core/ErrorHandler", "name": "MyCustomModuleName" }
+        ]
+    },

 At the end you should have the following structure:

     site